-Adult diversion is a voluntary alternative to a criminal trial.
-It is a type of Colorado plea bargain that does not require you to plead guilty to any charges.
-Instead, it allows eligible people accused of a crime to participate in treatment and make restitution in exchange for the prosecutor dismissing or not filing criminal charges.
+Adult diversion is a voluntary alternative to a criminal trial in Colorado.
+It is a type of plea bargain that does not require you to plead guilty to any charges.
+Instead, it allows you to participate in treatment and make restitution in exchange for the prosecutor dismissing or not filing criminal charges.

-If you successfully complete Colorado diversion, you will not have a conviction for that offense on your record.
+If you successfully complete the Colorado diversion program, you will not have a conviction for that offense on your record.
 You will also be able to petition the court to seal the record of the arrest and any related proceedings.

 To help you better understand pretrial diversion and deferred prosecution in Colorado, our Denver Colorado criminal defense lawyers answer the following questions, below: